Gladiator Mosaic: Description

 The mosaic depicts a single narrative of munera and venationes similar to the celebratory events a wealthy person would host in their domus at the time.
 These events replaced the public spectacles of the Late Republic and Early Empire during which the virtues of the sponsor of the event would be exalted.
-The name of many gladiators is given in an inscription next to the figure, some with the Greek letter Θ, an abbreviation for θάνατος "dead", for those who died in combat and others with vic[it], an abbreviation of the Latin word for "he wins", for the winners.
+The names of many gladiators are given in an inscription next to the figures, some with the Greek letter Θ, an abbreviation for θάνατος "dead", for those who died in combat and others with vic[it], an abbreviation of the Latin word for "[he] wins", for the winners.
 Many of the figures are depicted wearing highly decorated tunics and subligacula, adorned with little circles or contrasting lines, or shown with streaks of gray tesserae to indicate the flow of the garment.

 Panel 1 shows a group of seven men, of which six have been injured, facing a bull next to a pair of venatores facing a bull, an ostrich, an elk, a deer, and a lion, with one of the men piercing it with a spear.
 On this panel the name Sabatius is recorded, although the figure is partially destroyed.
 Panel 2 shows two bestiarii along with eight panthers on two different levels of the mosaic, indicating depth.
 Under the figures are lines indicating the arena.
 One of the bestiarius is identified by the name Melitio.
 The arrangement of the figures in this panel seems to indicate ancient restorations.

 On Panel 3, the viewer can see four different gladiatorial pairings.
 A secutor kills a missing figure, another secutor, Mazicinus, is struck by the retiarius Almunus, an hoplomachus fatally wounds the retiarius, Callimorfus, and finally a smaller gladiator or incitator named Ideus, appears in the upper register.
 On the far right of this panel two pairs of bestiarii, one named Serpeniius, are fighting panthers.
 This panel is notable for its vivid depictions of the gladiators.
 The fight scene between Alumnus and Mazicianus is highly decorative.
 Alumnus is shown wearing a multicolor sleeve and a subligaculum shaded with gray streaks brandishing a dagger that has been created using red tessera for the blood.
 Mazicianus is lying dead under his highly stylized shield with a network of red and yellow lines.
 Callimorfus is artistically depicted as having been mortally wounded in the chest dropping his dagger with a pained expression on his face while the victorious hoplomachus, whose name is only preserved with a "-us", towers over him.